-The six bikeway types that make up the recommended Bicycle Vision Network, and their stress level, are described in Table 7, below.
-While most of these bikeway types exist in Alameda today, the recommended network introduces a new-to-Alameda, low-stress bikeway type: the Neighborhood Greenway.
-The 19 proposed miles of Neighborhood Greenways are critical for creating a connected, low-stress network in Alameda.
+The six types of bikeways that make up the recommended Bicycle Vision Network, and their stress level, are described in Table 7 below.
+While most of these types of bikeways can be found in Alameda today, the recommended network introduces a new-to-Alameda bikeway type: the Neighborhood Greenway.
+This lowstress facility, which also benefits people walking and living along the street, is described below.
+In Alameda, the 19 proposed miles of Neighborhood Greenways are a critical component of creating a connected, low-stress network.